Frequent Questions About Restorative Dentistry

 Q: What if I have several chipped, broken, or decayed teeth?

-If you have one or more teeth that are worn, damaged, inflicted with a cavity, or otherwise compromised, then we can fix it with a custom, lifelike dental restoration.
-To schedule a consultation and examination, call our dental office in Syosset, NY, today at 516-433-2211 or 516-921-6930.
+If you have more questions about how restorative dentistry can improve your smile and quality of life, schedule an appointment by calling Syosset Dental today at 516-433-2211 or 516-921-6930.
 We proudly serve the residents of Syosset, Long Island, Nassau, Suffolk, and all surrounding New York City communities.